-This Strategy has been informed by the Scottish Procurement's statutory guidance9 under the Procurement Reform (Scotland) Act 2014 with the support of APUC10, the procurement centre of expertise for all of Scotland's colleges and universities.
+This Strategy has been informed by the Scottish Procurement's statutory guidance under the Procurement Reform (Scotland) Act 2014 with the support of APUC, the procurement centre of expertise for all of Scotland's colleges and universities.

-This strategy will, as a minimum, be reviewed annually in compliance with the Procurement Reform (Scotland) Act 2014, thus maintaining the alignment of procurement activity with the broader priorities and allow the Member Institutions where necessary to revise the Strategy and its related Action Plans.
+This strategy will, as a minimum, be reviewed annually in compliance with the Procurement Reform (Scotland) Act 2014, thus maintaining the alignment of procurement activity with the broader financial and procurement priorities, and enable the member institutions where necessary to revise the Strategy and its related Action Plans.